peylix/peylix.github.io/README.md

 # peylix.github.io
-Personal page.

-This is the source code for my personal website hosted at [sichen.peylix.top](sichen.peylix.top).
+This is the source code for my personal website hosted at [sichen.peylix.top](https://sichen.peylix.top/).

 ## Technologies Used
 - Bun (for development and building)